-Paul Heald, the Richard W. and Marie L. Corman Research Professor of Law, joined the Illinois faculty in 2011 after 20 years at the University of Georgia School of Law, where he was the youngest faculty member in the law school's history to be named to a chaired position and later served as associate dean for faculty development.
-He also holds a visiting position at the Center for Intellectual Property Policy and Management at Bournemouth University in England, and recently concluded a stay as Herbert Smith Visitor at Cambridge University.
+Paul Heald, the Richard W. and Marie L. Corman Research Professor of Law, joined the Illinois faculty in 2011 after 20 years at the University of Georgia School of Law, where he was the youngest faculty member in the law school's history to be named to a chaired position.
+He recently concluded a stay as Herbert Smith Visitor at Cambridge University.

 Recent publications have focused on economic aspects of IP law, including theoretical papers on optimal patent remedies, the role transaction costs in patent law and the problem of patent pricing as well as empirical studies on best-selling fiction and musical compositions from 1913 to 1932 and the behavior of famous trademarks in product and service markets.
-He has also written two books on law and literature, and his first novel, No Regrets, was published by St. James Music Press in 2002.
+He has also written two books on law and literature, and his second novel, Death in Eden, was published by Yucca Publishing in October 2014.